The Buyer’s Guide to Solar Panels Mid North Coast | Solar Run

 Learn more about choosing the right system for your needs.
 Get in touch with our friendly team today on 1300 076 527.

 CEC Accreditation: What is it and why does it matter?

 The Clean Energy Council (CEC) is Australia’s leading renewable energy association.
 The CEC represents the clean energy industry by helping to ensure high standards of practice and ethics.
 The CEC provides accreditation for those solar energy installers that meet best industry standards.
-A CEC accredited installer enables you to access the federal rebate solar credit scheme.
-All Solar Run franchisees have CEC accreditation.
+Using a CEC accredited installer enables access to STC’s, a financial incentive offered as an upfront discount when you purchase your solar system.
+All Solar Run franchisees use CEC accredited installers.

-You’ve already taken the first step in making the switch to solar by reading this guide and researching the market for the Port Macquarie, Kempsey, Coffs Harbour, Bellingen, Grafton & Dorrigo areas.
+You’ve already taken the first step in making the switch to solar by reading this guide and researching the market for Port Macquarie, Kempsey, Coffs Harbour, Bellingen, Grafton & Dorrigo areas.
+Solar Run Mid North Coast works and learns on the land of the Kaurna and Gumbaynggirr peoples and acknowledges the Traditional Custodians as the very first place makers, paying our respect to their elders, past, present, and emerging.
 The next step is to compare solar product reviews to discover the right options for your budget, energy habits and available roof space.
 For further help you can speak with a specialist for a free quote or fill out our online request form.